georgiee/coding-for-kids/slides.md

 # [fit] _You benefit too!_

 ---
-^ be a kid again and enjoy playing with toys again
+^ be a kid again and enjoy playing with toys

 ## [fit] kid again

 ---
-^ be creative by creating challenges for the kids and sending scratch greeting cards
+^ be creative by creating challenges for the kids

+^ and create your own scratch birhtday cards

 ## [fit] be creative

 ---
 ^ Supercharge your mentoring skills

-^ by thinking about the every basics again
+^ by thinking about the coding basics again

 ## [fit] mentoring skills

 ---
 ^ And hanging around with kids is fun.

-I would have never know about the Kebap Heist.
+^ I would have never know about the Kebap Heist.

 ## [fit] Fun